Document Automation Made Simple

 Why Flatten a PDF in C#?

-Flattening annotations such as checkboxes, buttons, and signature fields makes them visible but non-interactive, ensuring no one can alter them.
+Flattening widget annotations such as buttons, list boxes, and signature fields makes them visible but non-interactive, so a signed or reviewed document cannot be quietly altered afterwards.

 By converting text into vector paths, you protect PDF text from copying or extraction, making the document fully read-only without losing visual quality.